Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Athanasios Pallis

 Foreland and hinterland automation relates to processes that are not directly linked with terminal automation but can support its benefits upstream (foreland) or downstream (hinterland) along the transport chain.
 Although automated ships are not to be envisioned within the foreseeable future, many aspects of ship operations have been automated (propulsion and power monitoring, ballast), reducing crew size substantially.
 The same issue applies to rail transportation (control systems, signaling, crossings).
-Automated trains are a distinct reality since they operate on their own guideways and automated trains are already common for public transit systems.
+Automated trains are a distinct reality since they operate on their own guideways and automated trains are already common in public transit systems.
 The introduction of automated trucks carrying containers between terminals and their hinterland is a distinct possibility, particularly along selected high-volume corridors.
 Warehouses with automated storage and retrieval systems have also been introduced in recent years, which has improved distribution efficiency, particularly for e-commerce.

 Terminal operations require equipment such as portainers, gantry cranes, straddle carriers or reach stackers, all of which can be automated.
-Since terminal equipment requires maintenance, predictive maintenance technologies supported by sensors, allow for a better assessment of the wear and tear terminal equipment is facing, irrespective of whether this equipment is automated or not.
+Since terminal equipment involves maintenance, predictive maintenance technologies supported by sensors allow for a better assessment of the wear and tear terminal equipment is facing, irrespective of whether this equipment is automated or not.
 The equipment life-cycle is improved through better maintenance as well as a reduction of the frequency and duration of equipment downtime due to unanticipated failures.

 Like mechanization previously, automation is promoting a further standardization of terminals over three main dimensions:

 - The configuration of the terminal to make it suitable for automation.

 - The automation of the processes handling containers.

 - The automation of the systems controlling the equipment.